kyudongkim/genesis-doc/source/user_guide/getting_started/locomotion.md

 # 🦿 Training Locomotion Policies with RL

 Genesis supports parallel simulation, making it ideal for training reinforcement learning (RL) locomotion policies efficiently.
 In this tutorial, we will walk you through a complete training example for obtaining a basic locomotion policy that enables a Unitree Go2 Robot to walk.

-With Genesis, you will be able to train a locomotion policy that's **deployable in real-world in less than 26 seconds** (benchmarked on a RTX 4090).
+This is a simple and minimal example that demonstrates a very basic RL training pipeline in Genesis, and with the following example you will be able to obtain a quadruped locomotion policy that's deployable to a real robot very quickly.

+**Note**: This is *NOT* a comprehensive locomotion policy training pipeline.
+It uses simplified reward terms to get you started easily, and does not exploit Genesis's speed on big batchsizes, so it only serves basic demonstration purposes.

 **Acknowledgement**: This tutorial is inspired by and builds several core concepts from [Legged Gym](https://github.com/leggedrobotics/legged_gym).